r-bioinformatics/edgePy/docs/CONTRIBUTING.md

 In a windows environment, you need to have `MinGW` installed to run the make command, and you may have to switch to the `cmd` terminal.

 The make operation should update the html documents in the `\docs\_build\html` directory.
-Once pushed, those changes will be reflected the next time that the _readthedocs.org_ website is rebuilt.